elektronicaIITH/Arduino_Introduction/0.Introduction/Readme.md

 # Introduction

 ### What is Microcontroller?
 A microcontroller (or MCU for microcontroller unit) is a small computer on a single integrated circuit.
 In modern terminology, it is a system on a chip or SoC.
-A microcontroller contains one or more CPUs (processor cores) along with memory and programmable input/output peripherals - From Wikipedia  :stuck_out_tongue:
+A microcontroller contains one or more CPUs (processor cores) along with memory and programmable input/output peripherals - Wikipedia  :stuck_out_tongue:

+At the fundamental level, microcontrollers are just tiny computers and are found in vehicles, robots, office machines, medical devices, mobile radio transceivers, vending machines and home appliances among other devices.

-There are Many Microcontrollers avaliable in market for our easy understanding and usage we use Arduino
+There are Many Microcontrollers available in the market.
+We use Arduino because it is open source, flexible, easy to use, inexpensive and most importantly has a large online community.

 ### Different types Arduinos in market
   * Arduino Uno   - [Image](http://static.arduino.org/media/k2/galleries/90/A000066-Arduino-Uno-TH-2tri.jpg)